abiatarfestus/quote-invoice/README.md

 - [ ] Where to calculate Tax?/ Add VAT to Product table
 - [ ] Prefix for invoice/quote number (add it to settings)
 - [ ] Change some if statements to asserts
+- [ ] Trigger buttons with enter
+- [ ] Refresh pages on new data entry
+- [ ] Add data validation to all data entry forms

 See the [open issues](https://github.com/abiatarfestus/quote-invoice/issues) for a full list of proposed features (and known issues).